 Strengths.
 Used by national chains (50+ units).
 Deep workflow customization.
 Strong reporting at scale.

 Where it stops.
 Enterprise pricing and implementation.
-Not built for SMB owner-operators.
+Not built for teams trying to fix a focused supplier-ordering, receiving, and accounting handoff loop.
 Quote-only pricing.

 Best for.
 50+ unit national chains with corporate ops teams.